JADE-V-V/JADE/docs/source/nutshell.rst

 JADE is a new tool for nuclear libraries V&V.
 Brought to you by NIER, University of Bologna (UNIBO), Fusion For Energy (F4E), and UK Atomic Energy Authority (UKAEA).
-JADE is an open source, Python 3 based software able to:
+JADE is an open source, system agnostic, Python 3 based software able to:

 * automatically build a series of MCNP input file using different nuclear data libraries;